alexeevt/epidemic/README.md

 Goals:
 1. Use Docker for containerization.
 2. Deploy multiple pipelines for data aggregationg from the hospital and the clinic using Jenkins.
-3. Deepdive into Kubernetes for automatic deployment, scheduling, and automatic deployment when a pipeline goes down.
+3. Use Kafka for streaming data.
-4. Stretch goal: Fault detection
+4. Ansible for configuration and change management.

-• Use Kafka for streaming data.
+5. Deepdive into Kubernetes for scheduling, and automatic deployment when a pipeline goes down.

-• Ansible for configuration and change management. o Better security than Chef. o Fast and agent-less. o Supports almost any language.
+6. Stretch goal: Fault detection